E1tex/VBA_Dropper/README.md

 ## Disclaimer:
 This macro dropper script is provided as-is without any warranty.
 Use it responsibly and ensure compliance with legal and ethical standards.
 Users assume all risks associated with its usage.
 Obtain proper authorization before conducting any security assessments.

+## License:
+Licensed under the [MIT](https://opensource.org/licenses/MIT) License.
+Refer to the LICENSE file for detailed information.